DarthVanger/NeuralNotes/README.md

 - Styles file - javascript file that exports Styled Components.

 #### React:
-Components are living in “/components” in componentName folder.
-For example “Note” component you will find in “/components/Note/NoteComponent.js”
+Components are living in `src/components/${componentName}` folders.
+For example `Note` component you will find in `src/components/Note/NoteComponent.js`

-NoteComponent.js should export React component with exact name as filename like “NoteComponent”.
+`NoteComponent.js` should export React component with exact name as filename like `NoteComponent`.

-The same for containers - “NoteContainer”.
+The same for containers - `NoteContainer`.

 #### Structure
-All file types using their names as filename postfix.
+All files are using their type as filename postfix.
 Examples:

     components